zpgallegos/zavant/v2/readme.md

 ```

 If `python3` already points to Python 3.9 or newer, `make bootstrap` is sufficient.
 Bootstrap installs the package and its runtime dependencies into `.venv`.
 Local outputs are written under `.local/` and ignored by Git.

+Copy `.env.example` to the ignored `.env` file for local configuration.
+Make
+loads that file automatically and maps its `ZAVANT_*` values to infrastructure
+parameters; the wrappers under `test_scripts/` source the same file.
+Explicit
+Make arguments and variables supplied directly to a test script override those
+defaults.

+The separation is intentional: `.env` contains values that describe a local or
+deployed environment, including AWS account, Region, deployment name, S3
+location, bootstrap boundaries, schedule, and projection sizing.
+The Makefile
+contains tool names, repository paths, artifact names, and stack names derived
+from the deployment environment.

 The acquisition workflows create these layouts: